17 February 2021

-For many of us, it is to prevent pregnancy, but people also use birth control pills for a number of other reasons.
-In a 2015 online survey of US women, almost half said that they sought out prescription contraception for a primary reason other than birth control.
+“Birth control” is almost a misnomer because there are a ton of other reasons to take the pill besides preventing pregnancy.
+In a 2015 online survey of US pill-takers, almost half said that they sought out the pill for a primary reason other than preventing pregnancy.

 Some of the reasons were: